rvciosstudent/CIS2802013/Week3MovieApp/Homework.md

-2) Go to Page: DenzelIMDBMasterViewController.h and add the 2 lines under comment //Declare Arrays
+2) Go to Page: DenzelIMDBMasterViewController.h and add the lines under the @interface line of code

     @interface DenzelIMDBMasterViewController : UITableViewController